samapriya/evap-docs/docs/started/authentication.md

 ### Response

-After submitting your request, you should receive an email with your API key within 24 hours.
+After submitting your request, you should receive an email with your API key within 1 to 2 business days.

 ## Using Your API Key